House approves Marjorie Taylor Greene's bill renaming Gulf of Mexico as "Gulf of America"

 Meanwhile, the White House has dug in on the name change, restricting Associated Press reporters' access to events over the news organization's decision to refer to the Gulf by its original name, while also acknowledging the "Gulf of America" name.
 The Associated Press sued over the restrictions and a federal judge ruled that the White House restore its access to the Oval Office, Air Force One and other spaces and events when they are open to other reporters.

 Whether the Senate will take up the measure remains unclear.
 Unlike the House, the bill would require support from a number of Democrats to move forward in the upper chamber.
-And Senate Majority Leader John Thune told CBS News ahead of the House vote that he hasn't "thought that far ahead."
+And Senate Majority Leader John Thune, a South Dakota Republican, told CBS News ahead of the House vote that he hasn't "thought that far ahead."

 "We've got a lot of other stuff we've got directly in front of us at the moment," Thune added.